benjamingreenberg/ogr2bqjson/README.md

 The program uses the GDAL library to convert the source file to a [GeoJSONSeq](https://gdal.org/drivers/vector/geojsonseq.html) file, and then uses it to create the newline delimited JSON file.
 The GeoJSONSeq file is deleted afterward, unless the *&#x2011;&#x2011;keep_geojsonseq / &#x2011;k* option is used.

 ## Warning
 **This was intended/started as a coding exercise, and is not production-ready code.
-There is very little error handling or checking if you are about to do something really bad!
 Use at your own risk!**

 ## Table of Contents